marioyasuo/AutoMapper/Queryable-Extensions.md

 1. AutoMappers `.UseAsDataSource().For<OrderLineDTO>()`creates a special IQueryable which does not yet emit the expression to the underlying provider (Entity Framework) but waits for it to be enumerated.

-2. the `.Where(...)` operator is therefore not executed immediately, but added to the IQueryables expression tree.
+2. The `.Where(...)` operator is therefore not executed immediately, but added to the IQueryables expression tree.

-3. eventually, `.ToList()` is executed, which causes our special IQuerayble to forward the expression to EntityFramework (which has been altered by `.Where(...)` and loads the results into memory.
+3. Eventually, `.ToList()` is executed, which causes our special IQuerayble to forward the expression to EntityFramework (which has been altered by `.Where(...)` and loads the results into memory.

 As the `.Where(...)` filter has been forwarded to EntityFrameworks provider, it is also translated to SQL, so a much smaller resultset is loaded into memory.